-If you plan to travel while abroad, you should verify visa requirements for each country you will visit by contacting the nearest consulate for that country, or your travel agency.
-Most Western European nations do not require U.S. citizens to have a visa for tourist travel of less than three months.
+If you plan to travel outside of Ireland while abroad, verify visa requirements for each country you will visit by contacting the nearest consulate for that country, or your travel agency.
+Most Western European nations do not require US citizens to have a visa for tourist travel of less than three months, but you should always verify the requirement as entry requirements can change with little notice.